bugzilla/bugzilla/docs/en/rst/installing/quick-start.rst

    * Line 67: set ``$db_pass`` to the MySQL root user password you created when installing Ubuntu

-   XXX Given this is a quick setup on a dedicated box, is it OK to use the MySQL root user?
+   .. todo:: Given this is a quick setup on a dedicated box, is it OK to use the
+             MySQL root user?

 10. Check Setup (again)